InRule/Samples/Authoring Samples/Decisions/README.md

 # Notes

-InRule v5.5.0 includes additional Def classes in irSDK® to support Decisions.
+InRule v5.5.0 includes additional classes in irSDK® to support Decisions.
 To make upgrading as painless as possible, the new data structures are persisted to files or irCatalog® in Attributes of the RuleApplicationDef.

 This removes the need to running a feature version upgrade on irCatalog to use these new features.

-Additionally the restriction on unique Entity RuleSet names has been removed, so long as they don't collide with existing Independent RuleSets.
-This allows RuleSets with the same names to exist under both Entities and Decisions.
+Additionally the restriction on unique Entity Rule Set names has been removed, so long as they don't collide with existing Independent Rule Sets.
+This allows Rul eSets with the same names to exist under both Entities and Decisions.

 # Limitations

 * The majority of Rule Application authoring scenarios should inter-operate between versions 5.3.1-5.4.3 and 5.5.0 of irSDK/irAuthor/irCatalog.
-Howevever, there are [several edge cases](known-issues.md#mix-version-use-of-irsdkirauthorircatalog).
+Howevever, there are [several edge cases](known-issues.md#mix-version-use-of-irsdkirauthorircatalog) that are not supported at this time.